Mabel Rowland

 Mabel Rowland (February 8, 1879 – February 21, 1943) was an American monologist, actress, writer, director, editor, and the founder of the Metropolitan Players in New York City.

 Early life

 Mabel Laura Levi was born in Philadelphia, Pennsylvania, to Abraham D. Levi and Adelina (Lloyd) Levi.
 Her father was a printer and engraver.
 Her younger sister was the actress and singer Adele Rowland.

 Career

 Rowland wrote a weekly column, "Mabelle's Letter on Fashion and Frivolity" for The Cincinnati Enquirer newspaper as a young woman.
 Rowland was a monologist, who gave short, comic character sketches.
 She also did publicity, and managed her actress sister's career.

+In 1916 Rowland organized a wartime fundraiser, a cookbook, with recipes contributed by over 200 actors and actresses.